Since 1958, the Boivin Family

 more global warming pollution.
 Since most corn

-dioxide & steam.
-The resulting CO2 is reabsorbed
+of carbon dioxide and steam.
+The resulting CO2 is

-kernel corn is said to be 99% efficient.
-That is, on
+is said to be 99% efficient.
+In other words, on

 average, roughly one pound of ash remains from burning

 100 pounds of fuel-corn, and that's considerably less

 than the amount of ash usually left from an equivalent